valenjet/upskill-in-testing-with-python/manuscript/ch03/chapter03.md

 #### Implementing Test Helper Functions

 Consider translating the concept of generating random strings for test data.
 Such a utility can be particularly useful for generating dynamic values like names, addresses, or any string-based data, with the flexibility to specify length or complexity through optional parameters.
-Listing 3-8 provides the `build_name_string` function as an example of how to generate random names.
+Listing 3-8 provides the `build_name_string()` function as an example of how to generate random names.
+The test code uses `build_name_string()` to generate a large, random name.

 **NOTE:** Because `pytest` ignores classes that do not begin with 'Test', we use the `helper_test*.py` file name and prefix these class names with `HelperTest`.